clarkevansteenderen/spede_sampler_R/README.md

 This application outputs:
 1. The number of clusters and entities estimated by the GMYC method for the uploaded data
 2. The percentage matches between predefined groupings and GMYC species estimates; with and without GMYC species represented by single-samples (= singletons)
+3. The percentage of exact GMYC matches and merges
-3. Oversplitting ratios (the ratio of the number of GMYC species to predefined groups)
+4. Overall oversplitting ratios (the ratio of the number of GMYC species to predefined groups)
-4. Which predefined groups were split into more than one GMYC species, indicating possible undiscovered diversity
+5. Which predefined groups were split into more than one GMYC species, indicating possible undiscovered diversity
-5. Summary plots
+6. Summary ggplots that are customisable

 ## **HOW TO RUN THE R SHINY APPLICATION**